kamranahmedse/developer-roadmap/src/data/roadmaps/linux/content/114-shell-programming/102-loops.md

-# Loops
+# Loops in Linux Shell Scripting

-Loops in shell programming are a fundamental concept that allows a certain block of code to be executed over and over again based on a given condition.
-They are crucial for automating repetitive tasks, thus making the coding process more efficient and less error-prone.

-In Linux, shell scripts commonly use three types of loops - for, while, and until.
+Loops are a fundamental concept in shell programming, allowing you to automate repetitive tasks and make your scripts more efficient.
+In Linux, the most commonly used loop structures are `for`, `while`, and `until`.

+## `for` Loop

-- `for` loop iterates over a list of items and performs actions on each of them.
+The `for` loop iterates over a list of items, performing actions on each of them.
+Here's an example in Ubuntu Linux:
-- `while` loop executes commands as long as the control condition remains true.
-- `until` loop runs commands until the control condition becomes true.

-Here is a simple sample for loop in bash/shell:

 ```bash
 for i in 1 2 3